Paul Geoffrey HARDY - Curriculum Vitae

 - In-depth knowledge of standard spatial data formats and

-data models: UK civilian such as OS MasterMap and LandLine NTF; international
+data models: UK civilian such as OS MasterMap; international (ISO

 - Operation of GIS, database, mapping, charting and